Age of Information Optimization in a RIS-Assisted Wireless Network: Problem Formulation

 \subsection{Problem Formulation}

-To ensure the received information at each destination is fresh, we aim to minimize the total AoI for $I$ streams.
-Given the total time being $T$ time-slots, we optimize the RIS phase-shift and scheduling.
-Hence, our optimization problem can be formulated as follows:
+{To ensure the freshness of the received information at each destination, we aim to minimize the expected sum AoI for the $I$ streams over the time horizon of $\mathcal{T}$.
+Let $\mathcal{X}$ and $\mathcal{R}$ denote the sets of the scheduling policies and the RIS configurations over the time horizon $\mathcal{T}$, which are defined, respectively, as}